mdreece/Quick-HDRI-Controls/README.md

 ![Update to date](https://github.com/user-attachments/assets/663565f0-a41a-436b-b05a-d9fb7e9a1ed3)

 3. Auto-Check Updates can be enabled

- (This feature checks for updates on restart)
+ (This feature checks for updates on startup of Blender)

 ![BL Preference Updates](https://github.com/user-attachments/assets/2fee90dd-5197-4ffd-8605-fc366f6d3831)